 By Amy Nicholson

 But the leisurely trek through Central America stops on the Guatemala-Mexico border, where migrants must choose between two paths to the United States.
 One option is by foot, but that would mean weathering vicious, repeated assaults by rogue cops and marauding gangs.
-The alternative is a cargo train that runs to the U.S. The latter option is treacherous, and Wetbackdirector Arturo Perez Torres interviews individuals who tried to hop on the moving train and have the mangled limbs to prove it.
-But after listening to Nayo's story he successfully entered Mexico only to have police officers strip him, steal the cash Nayo had hidden beneath his testicles, then destroy his passport and birth certificate and beat him for good measure it becomes apparent why migrants would rather take their chances with the murderous train.
+The alternative is a cargo train that runs to the U.S. The latter option is treacherous, and Wetback director Arturo Perez Torres interviews individuals who tried to hop on the moving train and have the mangled limbs to prove it.
+But it becomes apparent why migrants would rather take their chances with the murderous train after listening to Nayo's story of how he successfully entered Mexico only to have police officers strip him, steal the cash Nayo had hidden beneath his testicles, then destroy his passport and birth certificate and beat him for good measure.

-Wetbackwisely avoids narration all dialogue comes from immigrants, their supporters and the ever-frothing anti-immigrant opposition.
-The fact flashing is muted but effective did you know, for instance, that 3,000 Latin Americans leave their hometowns every day to go to America but only 300 of those make it?
+Wetback wisely avoids narration; all dialog comes from immigrants, their supporters and the ever-frothing anti-immigrant opposition.
+The fact flashing is muted but effective.
+Did you know, for instance, that 3,000 Latin Americans leave their hometowns every day to go to America, but only 300 of them make it?
 Or that 75 percent of the abuses these immigrants report were perpetrated by Mexican cops?

 The film's only fault is minor but maddening: after leaving Nayo and Milton stranded on the Guatemala-Mexico border, the story suddenly transitions to the U.S.-Mexico border, where two men explain the best ways to wade through the Rio Grande.
-Even a brief glimpse of Mexico's interior would have made Wetbackthat much more powerful, especially in light of a Catholic brother's comment that many Central American immigrants consider canvassing Mexico "like crossing into hell."
+Even a brief glimpse of Mexico's interior would have made Wetback that much more powerful, especially in light of a Catholic brother's comment that many Central American immigrants consider traversing Mexico "like crossing into hell."

 Join My Voice Nation for free stuff, film info & more!